-Shareholders and the Board of Directors Virios Therapeutics, Inc.
+Shareholders, Board of Directors, and Audit Committee Dogwood Therapeutics, Inc.

-Opinion on the Financial Statements
+Opinion on the Consolidated Financial Statements

-We have audited the accompanying balance sheets of Virios Therapeutics, Inc. (the "Company") as of December 31, 2022 and 2021, the related statements of operations, stockholders' equity, and cash flows for each of the years in the two-year period ended December 31, 2022, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021, and the results of its operations and its cash flows for each of the years in the two-year period ended December 31, 2022, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Dogwood Therapeutics, Inc. (the "Company") as of December 31, 2024 and 2023, the related consolidated statements of operations and comprehensive loss, changes in Series A non-voting convertible preferred stock and stockholders' (deficit) equity, and cash flows for each of the years in the two-year period ended December 31, 2024, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2024 and 2023, and the results of its operations and its cash flows for each of the years in the two-year period ended December 31, 2024, in conformity with accounting principles generally accepted in the United States of America.